-At the Butler & Giraudo, P.C., our family law attorneys serve clients in Peoria, Tazewell and Woodford Counties in Central Illinois.
-Both of our attorneys are passionate about advocating for clients who have family issues.
+At Butler, Giraudo & Meister, P.C., our family law attorneys serve clients in Peoria and Tazewell counties and throughout Central Illinois.
+Our attorneys are passionate about advocating for clients who have family issues.
 We understand how important your case is to you and your family, and we make it a priority to do our very best to reach a successful result for you.

 Peoria Grounds Hearing Attorneys

 In order to proceed in a divorce, the petitioner in the case must establish that there are proper grounds for the divorce.
 Ninety-nine percent of our clients have uncontested grounds hearings.
 This has been the case since the Illinois legislature added irreconcilable differences as a ground for divorce.
 Prior to that time, a couple had to live separately and avoid any intimacy for at least two years or they had to establish grounds for a divorce, such as adultery or abandonment.

 Uncontested grounds hearing are very quick.
 The parties and their attorneys enter the courtroom.
 There is a brief hearing that often only includes the judge and the clerk in the room.
 The petitioning party alone testifies as to a few basic facts.
 There is no drama and no cross-examination in this quick preliminary hearing.